BenMishael/Racing_Game_Part_1/README.md

 ## Usage

-Once the game is installed on your device, tap the screen to start the game and use the on-screen controls to control your car and try to avoid the other cars on the road.
-The game ends when you crash into another car.
+Once the game is installed on your device, tap the screen to start the game and use the on-screen controls to control your car and try to avoid the rocks on the road.
+The game ends when you crash into 3 rocks and starts again.

 ## Technologies Used